Vindexus/PoweredByHeresy/game/github/basicmoves.md

 > Fire for Effect is your go-to move when a character is shooting to kill.
 It covers drawing, cocking, aiming, and shooting your weapon.
 Firing your weapon doesn't mean squeezing off a single shot, it means shooting for a few seconds.
 That can mean a single shot, or a whole flurry of them.
 Either way, it's a single use of the weapon.
 Leave the exact number of shots to the fiction and let the uses dictate when they run low.
 >
 > If you're using a weapon that doesn't have enough uses you can't take the bonus damage on the 10+ or the "expend another use" option on a 7-9.

+### Hack and Slash

+When you **attack an enemy in melee**, roll+WS.
+On a 10+, you deal your damage to the enemy and avoid their attack.
+At your option, you may choose to roll an extra damage die but expose yourself to the enemy’s attack.
+On a 7-9, you deal your damage to the enemy and the enemy makes an attack against you.